gmoqa/daily-notes/README.md

 ## Features

 - **Offline-first with automatic sync** - Work without internet, sync when ready
-- **Notes stored in your Google Drive** - CSV format, full control over your data
+- **Notes stored in your Google Drive** - Markdown format, full control over your data
 - **Context-based organization** - Organize by projects, clients, or any context
 - **Auto-save** - Your notes save automatically after 500ms of inactivity
 - **Dark/light mode** - Comfortable viewing in any lighting condition